Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: DATA

 \subsection{Gamma Ray Bursts}

-The gamma ray bursts (GRBs) ``Mayflower'' sample \cite{Liu:2014vda}, overcomes the well-known issue of calibration and ``standardization'' of GRBs by relying on a robust cosmological model independent procedure (by using Padé approximation).
+Gamma-ray bursts (GRBs) are high-powered astrophysical objects which are now believed to offer a good complementarity to type Ia supernovae.
+The gamma ray bursts (GRBs) ``Mayflower'' sample \cite{Liu:2014vda}, overcomes the well-known circular issue of calibration and ``standardization'' of GRBs by relying on a robust cosmological model independent procedure (by using Padé approximation).
 It is made of 79 GRBs in the redshift interval $1.44<z<8.1$ for which the authors provide the distance moduli.
 The $\chi_{\rm G}^2$ is defined exactly like in the SNeIa case, Eq.~(\ref{eq:chi_sn}), but in this case we cannot disentangle between the Hubble constant and the absolute magnitude, so that we have to marginalize over them.
 Following \cite{Conley:2011ku} it becomes

 with $a\equiv \left(\Delta\boldsymbol{\mathcal{\mu}}_{\rm G}\right)^T \, \cdot \, \mathbf{C}^{-1}_{\rm G} \, \cdot \, \Delta \boldsymbol{\mathcal{\mu}}_{\rm G}$, $b\equiv\left(\Delta \boldsymbol{\mathcal{\mu}}_{\rm G}\right)^T \, \cdot \, \mathbf{C}^{-1}_{\rm G} \, \cdot \, \boldsymbol{1}$ and $d\equiv\boldsymbol{1}\, \cdot \, \mathbf{C}^{-1}_{\rm G} \, \cdot \, \boldsymbol{1}$, being $\mathbf{C}_{\rm G}$ the covariance matrix and $\boldsymbol{1}$ the identity matrix.